expand

 The Make|Shift exhibition will be open for viewing across The Mill’s Exhibition Space and Showcase galleries, The Breakout and outdoor spaces.

-expand, public program, gallery I, gallery II
+expand, public program, galleries

 Expand: Make|Shift Exhibition